DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

     - Tags: None

 - Name: Keen Eye
-    - Description: You’re especially adept at taking in the world around you.
+    - Description: You're especially adept at taking in the world around you.
     - Mechanic: When you make a Detection check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
     - Type: Passive
         - XP Cost: 1